-The satisfaction and the happiness which fetches me from the success of a recipe makes a feeling of touching the moon and coming back to the earth.
-And these factors drives me crazy to try out new recipes and made me a wholesome foodie.
+The satisfaction and the happiness that fetches me from the success of a recipe gives me a feeling of touching the moon and returning to the earth.

-Butternut squash has hard skin and makes tougher to remove it.
-Use sharp knives or peeler to done this job perfectly.
-For making kootu, we may need about 500 grams of squash for a day, the remaining can be stored in the refrigerator for later use.
+For making kootu, we may need about 500 grams of squash per day; the remaining can be stored in the refrigerator for later use.

-Kootu is a side dish recipe from South India, which needs less oil but a protein rich dish.
-Can also be served along with roti/pulkas.
-This kootu perfectly pairs up with Karai Kuzhambu, a tangy tamarind gravy.
+Kootu is a side dish from South India that needs less oil but is protein-rich.
+It can also be served along with roti/pulkas.
+This kootu perfectly pairs with Kuzhambu tangy tamarind gravy.

-You may also this Healthy Butternut squash mac n cheese recipe, which would be loved by the children.
+You may also see this Healthy Butternut squash mac n cheese recipe, which the children would love.

 Chop onion into fine pieces.
 Slit green chilies.
 Wash and clean Curry leaves.
-Peel the skin of butternut squash using the peeler.
+Peel the skin of the butternut squash using the peeler.

 Hint: The outer skin of the squash would be very hard to run the knife.
 Watch your hand and be careful while peeling it.

-4. Heat oil in a pan.
-Add mustard seeds followed by Urad dal.
+Heat oil in a pan.
+Add mustard seeds, followed by Urad dal.
 Allow mustard seeds to splutter in the oil.
-Then add chopped onion, curry leaves, and stilted green chilies.
-Saute until onion becomes pink and translucent.
+Then, add chopped onion, curry leaves, and stilted green chilies.
+Saute until the onion becomes pink and translucent.